 - fixed – only the SKU of a parent bundle product will be displayed on the order details screen.

 This bundle product attribute defines how the weight of a bundle product is calculated.
 The allowed values are:

-- fixed – the weight of the bundle product is always the same and is inputted manually.
+- fixed – the weight of the bundle product is the one specified in its settings.